beezwax/WP-Publish-to-Apple-News/readme.txt

 * Added support for cover art
 * Added support for the Facebook component
 * Added support for captions in galleries
+* Bugfix for invalid JSON errors caused by non-breaking spaces and other Unicode separators

 = 1.2.2 =
 * Created Apple News themes and moved all formatting settings to themes